wwooo/tensorflow_complex_yolo/README.md

 5 . run python make_image_dataset.py

  Note：This model only predicts the area of 60x80 in front of the car, and encodes the point cloud in this area into a 768 x1024 RGB-map.
 In the kitti data set, not all samples have objects in this area.
-Therefore, in the process of making an image dataset, the script will automatically filter out  samples of that doesn't  have objects  in the aera.
+Therefore, in the process of making an image dataset, the script will automatically filter out  samples of that doesn't  have objects  in the area.

 6 . run python make_train_test.py  will generate test_image_list.txt  and train_image_list.txt in the config folder.
 This step is optional, the two  files already exist in config folder.